Safe electrical network

 Tariffs S6 and S8 are applied to commercial objects, as well as to state institutions, public and governmental organizations, etc. These tariffs are applied only to objects with three-phase connections.
 Each of these tariffs is divided into three tariff plans: basic tariff, plan 1 and plan 2.
 The economically most beneficial tariff can be calculated, taking into consideration the average electricity consumption and simultaneously the permitted load or input circuit breaker (ICB) current value.
 It is significant to consider, how usefully the requested capacity is used for ensuring of the economic activity.
 Probably, it is more beneficial to renounce from some part of the existing capacity that is not used.

 Find out, which of the 3 offered tariff plans is economically most beneficial!
-CALCULATOR
+The Tariff calculator

 The tariff plan can be changed starting from the first day of the following month.
 To change the tariff plan, contact your electricity supplier or visit the customer portal e-st.lv.